lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-27-stateful-services-on-coreos.md

 ## Modify Cloud Config

-This is advised against but because I don't want my stateful service to go down at random I turn off CoreOs automatic updates.
+Because we don't want our stateful service on which other services might depend on to go down at random we turn off CoreOs automatic updates.

 ```yaml
 coreos: